By MYFOXATLANTA STAFF/myfoxatlanta.com

 Curt's youngest son, Kaden, also died.
 He would have been four this week.
 His daughter Kie was killed, as well as his wife, Tiffany Bradshaw George.

 "She made me from a man to super man," said Curtis George.

 "We used to have this thing where I'd say, ‘I'll be the kid today and you be the grown up.'
 It was just love all around," said Curtis George.
 "If I had one wish it would be for everybody to be sitting here today.
 Nothing else."

 In addition to Curtis George, two others survived the crash, including his mother-in-law, who is still in critical condition and his daughter Jade.

 A fund has been set up to help this family with four burials.

 Friends have set it up at Chase Bank under the estate of Tiffany Bradshaw George.

 Victims of hit-and-run accidents often face difficulties getting insurance compensation for their injuries.
 An Atlanta accident injury attorney can help.
-The Law Offices of Shane Smith would like to offer our heartfelt condolences to the George family for their tragic loss.
+Shane Smith Law would like to offer our heartfelt condolences to the George family for their tragic loss.